It’s been quite a while since I’ve posted here, I hope everyone is doing well.

 Note that my advice may not be the best, but this is mainly more for me to force myself to learn these languages rather than as an actual guide.

-, where you were given 5 different “binaries” all compiled with ELVM.
+As a teaser for the first post, if you played in HITCON Finals recently, you may recall the KOTH challenge expansion, where you were given 5 different “binaries” all compiled with ELVM.
 I’ll be going over one of the esolangs from that challenge, Befunge, so as a gift here’s a basic (and possibly slightly broken) interpreter that I’ve written.

 from random import randintimport os.pathimport sys